Rock bottom: Unpacking the perplexing appeal of Dwayne Johnson

 Dwayne Johnson wasn’t always a rock.
 It was shortly into his career as a WWE (then WWF) wrestler that the actor adopted his famous sobriquet, having initially been named “Rocky Maivia” – a combination of his father and grandfather’s wrestling names.
 But “The Rock” has always seemed like a suitable aptronym.
 He’s hard, yes.
 Chiselled, sure.
 “Rock” might even conjure some sense of natural majesty – like a great cliff face, perhaps.
 But when have rocks ever been fun?

 The man many tip as a legitimate contender for future US president – in the pop culture mould of Ronald Reagan or Donald Trump – is now starring in what could be his highest-profile film role to date.
 In the DC Comics adaptation Black Adam, Johnson plays a fearsome antihero, a gnarlier, kill-happy Superman.
-It’s already been savaged by reviewers – The Independent’s Clarisse Loughrey dubbed it “bewildering” and “stubbornly monotonous” – but the strength of Johnson’s personal brand means there’s every possibility the film will be a hit.
+It’s already been savaged by reviewers – The Independent’s Clarisse Loughrey dubbed it “bewildering” and “stubbornly monotonous” – but the strength of Johnson’s personal brand has meant the film is already a box office hit.
 It’s hard not to look at The Rock, though, and be slightly baffled by the magnitude of his success.
 How did this man with no real ability to sell a line reading, who is just a few kilograms shy of looking like a circus strongman, manage to become one of the biggest movie stars on the planet?

 It wasn’t always this way.
 After being raised in the sweat and bluster of professional wrestling, The Rock tumbled somewhat awkwardly into the world of Hollywood, making his debut in the Brendan Fraser action flick The Mummy Returns in 2001.
 While he found steady work over the next decade, Johnson struggled to whittle his outsized wrestling persona into something more suited to the idiosyncrasies of cinema.
 There were the garish CGI sludge-fests (The Scorpion King; Doom).
 The lazy action movies (Walking Tall).
 The schlocky family comedies (The Game Plan).
 In the WWE, The Rock had been white marble.
 In Hollywood, his career was sediment.